From Coast to Castle: 7 days driving Northern Ireland’s spectacular Causeway Coastal Route

 Wake up early to make the most of the last day of your trip!
 Limavady is a vibrant town perfect to buy some last groceries.
 Next to it, you can explore the breath-taking Roe Valley Country Park before heading to Derry~Londonderry.
 The perfect place to end the trip and learn more about Northern Ireland’s political history, Derry’s 17th century walls surround both past years of conflict and present times of local friendliness.

 By touring the Causeway Coastal Route in a campervan, you will find yourself either gazing at some of the world’s more impressive natural wonders or living a journey back in time.
-With 8 different models to suit all kinds of tastes and budgets, hire a campervan with Bunk Campers from only £55 per day this spring or from £35 per day in low season.
+With 8 different models to suit all kinds of tastes and budgets, hire a campervan with Bunk Campers from only £45 per day 2018.
 Your Bunk Camper will provide all the perks of home at a car rental fare!

 For more information and booking, please fill the contact form or use the online booking engine.
 Don’t forget to follow Bunk Campers on Facebook and Twitter to be updated on the latest promotions, travel routes and tips!